ronebenja/OLMS/README.md

 ## For Test Purpose Login Details for user :

 ### Admin Panel
-Open Your the application on the browser and select Admin login from the Main Menu Username : admin Password : Test@123
+Open Your the application on the browser and select Admin login from the Main Menu./n Username : admin Password : Test@123
 ### User Panel
-Open Your the application on the browser and select User login from the Main Menu Username : kato@kato.com Password : kato
+Open Your the application on the browser and select User login from the Main Menu./n Username : kato@kato.com Password : kato